I have a “left-pawed” cat, is he cleverer than the others?

 The fact is, their preference over which paw to use doesn’t indicate their level of intelligence but more has to do with their gender.
 Male domestic cats tend to be left-pawed and females right-pawed.

-Left-pawed cats tend to have illusive character and unpredictable behavior and are more sensitive to their surroundings (outdoor environment?).
+Left-pawed cats tend to have elusive character and unpredictable behaviour and are more sensitive to their surroundings (outdoor environment?).
 They are more prone to fear and show a stronger reaction when scared, and therefore need more caring, comforts and petting.

 We know which side of the cat’s brain hemisphere is more active by its paw dominance, this would help owners in assessing their cats’ capacity in fighting stress.